yujing-syj/Yelp_Restaurant_Rating_Prediction/README.md

 Instructions to run the code:

-- Make sure the data file is in the same directory as the ipython notebook or edit the ipython notebook accordingly.
+- Make sure to download the dataset provided by Yelp(.josn) in the same directory as the ipython notebook.
 - Make sure to run the notebook in python 3 environment.
-Make sure all the dependencies used in the notebook are installed in the local machine.
+- Make sure all the libraries used in the notebook are installed in the local machine.
 - Run the code sequentially as given in the notebook.